faassen/secretweblog_zola/content/posts/cassandra-and-how-pypy-could-help-with-python-3.md

 tags = ["python3", "python"]
 +++

-# Cassandra and how PyPy could help with Python 3

 It's probably something everything has experienced in one way or another, but I now know a little what Cassandra felt like.
 No, not the [Cassandra database](https://en.wikipedia.org/wiki/Apache_Cassandra) but